axibase/atsd/administration/metric-persistence-filter.md

 ![](images/metric_persistence_filter_4.png "metric_editor")

-As a result, the amount of short-lived processes being stored is substantially reduced without modifying the collector scripts:
+As a result, the number of stored series will be reduced.

 ![](images/screenshot_5_1421925689.png)